DilbarAkkaya/websockets-ui/README.md

+IMPORTANT! create .env file with variable PORT=3000 in the project root folder.

 # RSSchool NodeJS websocket task template
 > Static http server and base task packages.
 > By default WebSocket client tries to connect to the 3000 port.